jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 *   System administration tools
 *   Web Server
 *   X Window System
+*
+*   I also have Firefox 38.5.0 installed.

 You need to build as the root user.
 I created a directory, zb, under root's home directory